 - K1.
-Demonstrate a critical understanding of the ways in which gender and sexuality have been historically constructed - K2.
+Demonstrate an advanced critical understanding of the ways in which gender and sexuality have been historically constructed - K2.
 Interrogate how constructions of gender, biological sex and sexuality have influenced historical experiences and writings - K3.
-Identify the key theoretical concepts used by scholars in the field of the history of gender and sexuality. - K4.
-Recognise cultural constructions and cultural sensitivities in relation to gender and sexuality
+Evaluate the key theoretical concepts used by scholars in the field of the history of gender and sexuality - K4.
+Explain cultural constructions and sensitivities in relation to gender